 The relevant office to contact with queries on your status as an EU or NON-EU student are: Undergraduate Students – please contact the Fees Office on Tel: 051 845692/ 302048 or email: [email protected]

-Yes a fee of €200 per 5 credit module will be introduced for the 2016/2017 academic year.
+Yes a fee of €200 per 5 credit module.
 A Repeat Learner category will be introduced which will enable you to access the same Institute facilities as students completing the full academic year.
 Please click here for further information.

 Yes you will be allowed to sit your examinations however where a student continues to have an outstanding debt(e.g. student contribution, tuition fee etc.) their registration record will have a ‘hold’ placed on it the which will cause the following restrictions to apply: